ba205/logging/README.md

 1) Install the latest version of stack (Haskell's package manager) using this link: https://docs.haskellstack.org/en/stable/install_and_upgrade/

-2) Clone this repository, and change directories to <your path>/logging
+2) Clone this repository, and change directories to \<your path\>/logging

+3) Run stack build, to build your executable.

-3) Run "stack exec", and you will see the output of Main.
+4) Run "stack exec -- logging", and you will see the output of Main.